 "Shared activities with an edge of danger increase bonding with another," says Hall.
 "Choose an activity outside of your comfort zone, like skydiving, ziplining, or paragliding."
 Although this more applies to dating, research from multiples studies show that doing something thrilling

 can lead to increased attraction.
-4. Frequent A Shared Space
+4 Frequent A Shared Space

-can subconsciously make people feel more comfortable with you, according to Ori Brafman, coauthor of Click, a who spoke to Cosmopolitan.
+can subconsciously make people feel more comfortable with you, according to Ori Brafman, coauthor of a who spoke to Click, Cosmopolitan.
 Anywhere with defined borders can be seen as "intimate," so chat up your coworker in the break room, a friend waiting in line for the bathroom, or that guy you were eyeing in your neighborhood coffee shop.
 Click, $12, Amazon 5 Share A Meal

 Eating together is more than just getting to the same place at the same time.
 Going out to a restaurant works, but if you want to kick it up a notch, you can create a meal together.
 "Cooking and eating with someone is a bonding experience as old as the human experience," says Hall.
 "We care more for those with whom we've shared meals, and time in the kitchen can be a playful way to get to know someone better.

-6. Dive Deep Into Personal Questions
+6 Dive Deep Into Personal Questions

 that help feel better about each other and want to see each other again, according to a study published in the journal Personality and Social Psychology.
 Use these as a starting point to begin having a meaningful conversation.
 7 Share Your Hardships With Each Other

 It's not the most fun way, but expressing your struggles or hardships can help for a bond with someone, as it indicates a level of trust.
 "When you experience a life tragedy together or go through times or hardships, even stress or drama in the office it can bring two people close," says

 Offering to help someone is a great way to take your relationship to the next level, whether it's for a friend or someone you're dating.
 If you are in a romantic relationship, it's best to focus on the little things you can do everyday rather than opting for grand gestures.
 Research shows that smaller gestures of support

 Physical touch is a way to create bonds — given you respect someone's boundaries, of course.
 Multiple studies show that emotions can even be conveyed